PolisettyRoshan/git-leaning/readme.md

 git clone is to clone the repository using repository url  from the remote to local.

 `git clone <git repository url>`

+Git pull

+git pull to get code from remote to local

+`git pull`

+Note: make sure you are inside the repository for git pull to work.